cisco-asp-web/LTRMSI-3000/lab_4/lab_4-guide.md

     docker exec -it clab-sonic-host00 ping 2001:db8:1003::2 -i .3 -c 100
     ```

-    While the ping is running we can launch edgeshark using the visual code containerlab extension and inspect the traffic on the eth2 interface:
+    While the ping is running we can launch edgeshark using the visual code containerlab extension and inspect the traffic on the eth2 interface.
+Note the traffic is not SRv6 encapsulated at this time:

     ![edgeshark-host00](../topo_drawings/lab4-host00-edgeshark.png)